politics-rewired/politics-rewired.github.io/careers/full-stack-software-engineer.md

 The ideal candidate will have experience with PostgreSQL and TypeScript as well as experience working with electoral campaigns or social movements.

-We'll be starting interviews on <strong>March 8th, 2021</strong>, so please get applications in before then!
+Please try to get applications in before <strong>March 15th, 2021</strong>!

 ## The Company